Opening hours and access

 There are strict requirements for safety training, tidiness and good routines at the Model workshop.
 You must also have your own dedicated workwear and personal protective equipment.

-Fredrik M. Salhus is the Workshop Technician at the model workshop.
+Fredrik M. Salhus is the Head Engineer at the model workshop.
 He provides students with training on the equipment and machinery.

 Risograf